demosthenesd/mayenda-store/README.md

 ## Description

-This is an E-commerce app I am building for my sister as an excuse to do a side project to learn Next.js, MongoDB, Tailwind CSS, Stripe payment, and Styled Components.
+This is an E-commerce app I am building for my sister as an excuse to do a side project to learn Next.js, MongoDB, Tailwind CSS, Stripe payment, and Styled components.
 I am following this 12 hour tutorial by "Coding With David" on YouTube.
 The tutorial link is: [https://www.youtube.com/watch?v=dTFXufTgfOE&t=1191s](https://www.youtube.com/watch?v=dTFXufTgfOE&t=1191s)

 ## Admin view